-Rationale: Line 320 as originally written is internally inconsistent as it first says accessible verification and casting is improving but then says that voters still have to handle paper which means verification and casing is still inaccessible.
-Statement is edited to accurately reflect that only a few existing machines are capable of delivering accessible verification and casting (specifically VSAP, Express Vote if configured with ballot box attached, and maybe a Dominion BMD that can be attached to precinct counter but is not currently used in any US voting jurisdiction.)
-Deployment of these few systems is extremely limited reaching perhaps 2% of registered voters in the US (calculated based on percent of LA County registered voters to all US registered voters.)
-That means the vast majority of voters are using BMDs that do not deliver this accessible verification and casting of paper ballots.
+Rationale: This statement, as originally written, is internally inconsistent as it first says accessible verification and casting is improving but then says that voters still have to handle paper which means verification and casing is still inaccessible.
+The statement is edited to accurately reflect that only a few existing machines are capable of delivering accessible verification and casting (specifically the Voting Solutions for All People or VSAP, ExpressVote if configured with ballot box attached, and potentially a Dominion BMD that can be attached to a precinct counter but is not currently used in any US voting jurisdiction.)
+Deployment of these few systems is extremely limited, reaching perhaps 2% of registered voters in the US (calculated based on the percent of LA County registered voters to all US registered voters.)
+That means the vast majority of voters are using voting systems that do not deliver this accessible verification and casting of paper ballots.

-Line 323: Returning a paper form or ballot is difficult for voters with [manual dexterity] ALL TYPES OF MOTOR disabilities [especially] when paths to locations are not accessible or locations themselves are not accessible (e.g., polling place, ballot drop box, mailbox, etc.).
+Lines 323-325: Returning a paper form or ballot is difficult for voters with [manual dexterity] ALL TYPES OF MOTOR disabilities [especially] when paths to locations are not accessible or locations themselves are not accessible (e.g., polling place, ballot drop box, mailbox, etc.).

-Rationale: Line 320 is edited to clarify that all motor disabilities not just manual dexterity limitations create barriers for returning a paper ballot when path of travel barriers exist.
-If the goal of the statement was to address more inclusively all barriers to ballot return including basic transportation issue, then that would need to reference all types of disabilities since a myriad of health, motor, vision, stamina and other limitations impact transportation accessibility.
-Line 327-329: It is important to note that the use of paper is the barrier.
-Where paper is used, ELECTION OFFICIALS MUST EITHER PROVIDE FULLY ACCESSIBLE OPTIONS INCLUDING ELECTRONIC RETURN OF REMOTE MARKED BALLOTS OR ACKNOWLEDGE THAT FULLY ACCESSIBLE VOTING IS NOT AVAILABLE. [it is up to the states to ensure that there are accessible alternatives to provide equal opportunity to voters with disabilities consistent with the law].
+Rationale: Lines 323-325 are edited to clarify that all motor disabilities, not just manual dexterity limitations, create impediments for returning a paper ballot when path of travel barriers exist.
+If the goal of the statement was to address more inclusively all barriers to ballot return, including basic transportation issues, then that would need to reference all types of disabilities, as a myriad of health, motor, vision, stamina, and other limitations impact transportation accessibility.

+Lines 327-329: It is important to note that the use of paper is the barrier.
+Where paper is used, ELECTION OFFICIALS MUST EITHER PROVIDE ACCESSIBLE OPTIONS INCLUDING ELECTRONIC RETURN OF REMOTE MARKED BALLOTS OR ACKNOWLEDGE THAT ACCESSIBLE VOTING IS NOT AVAILABLE. [it is up to the states to ensure that there are accessible alternatives to provide equal opportunity to voters with disabilities consistent with the law].

-Rationale: Line 327 as originally written asks states to ensure the impossible.
+Rationale: Lines 327-329, as originally written, ask states to ensure the impossible.
 If paper is required for remote voting, then there is no accessible alternative that provides equal access to private and independent voting.
 The proposed edit attempts to make a statement that is accurate about what states need to acknowledge if they use paper and do not provide full access.
 Another option would be to revise the statement to say "It is important to note that the use of paper is the barrier.
-Where paper is used, election officials must understand and acknowledge which parts of their in-person and remote voting systems are accessible and which are inaccessible."
+Where paper is used, election officials must understand and acknowledge which parts of the state's in person and remote voting systems are accessible and which are inaccessible."